Travis Hannah

-Travis Hannah (born January 31, 1971, in Hawthorne, California) is a former American football wide receiver in the National Football League.
+Travis Hannah (born January 31, 1970) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the USC Trojans.

 Professional career

-Hannah was drafted with the 102nd pick in the 4th round of the 1993 NFL Draft by the Houston Oilers where he played between 1993 and 1995.
-He was selected by the Jacksonville Jaguars in the 1995 NFL Expansion Draft.
+Hannah was selected with the 102nd pick in the fourth round of the 1993 NFL draft by the Houston Oilers where he played between 1993 and 1995.
+He was selected by the Jacksonville Jaguars in the 1995 NFL expansion draft.
 He later played for the Arena Football League Los Angeles Avengers.